 ECGs work by converting dissolved chloride ions into available chlorine.
 Housed within the ECG are two types of electrodes called cathodes and anodes.
-The electrodes are
+The electrodes are coated with a thin layer of a special metal called ruthenium, which is essential for the production of chlorine.
+As electric current passes through the cell, it generates chlorine gas, which provides a free available chlorine residual to the water.

 Most ECGs are installed in-line and produce chlorine only when the circulation system is operating.
-For these systems, a large amount of pool grade salt such as sodium chloride is added directly to the pool to establish a concentration of about 3,000 - 5,000 ppm.
-This salt concentration is much less than that of seawater (which contains between 31,000-38,000 ppm of salt).1 In-line generators are installed directly in the pool's circulation return line and available chlorine is generated when dissolved salt passes through the device.
+For these systems, a large amount of pool-grade salt (sodium chloride) is added directly to the pool to establish a concentration of about 3,000 to 5,000 ppm.
+This salt concentration is much less than that of seawater (which contains between 31,000 to 38,000 ppm of salt).
+In-line generators are installed directly in the pool's circulation return line and available chlorine is generated when dissolved salt passes through the device.
 Since different ECGs require different salt concentrations, pool operators must follow the manufacturer's instructions.

 In addition to assuring proper generator function, maintaining the appropriate salt concentration is important for other reasons.
-Too much salt can increase the potential for corrosion and also make the water taste and feel more like seawater (salt residue on the skin after leaving the pool).1 On the other hand, too little salt can result in decreased cell efficiency (lower chlorine production) and shorter electrode life.2 Since most of the chlorine generated reverts back to chloride again during use, the salt is automatically recycled.
+Too much salt can increase the potential for corrosion and also make the water taste and feel more like seawater (because of salt residue on the skin after leaving the pool).

+On the other hand, too little salt can result in decreased cell efficiency (lower chlorine production) and shorter electrode life.

+Since most of the chlorine generated reverts back to chloride again during use, the salt is automatically recycled.
 As a result, salt will only have to be replaced after repeated backwashing, splash out or when partially draining and refilling.